 In the United States, a patient alleged medical malpractice has to generally prove four components or legal conditions in order to establish a valid case of medical malpractice.
 These components are: (1) an injury or damage to the plaintiff that is either direct or indirect resulting from the alleged medical malpractice; (2) conduct by the defendant that constitutes the medical malpractice; and (3) an unjustifiable financial gain by the defendant.
 The attorney is not required to prove each element of this basic requirement, but if a plaintiff is able to establish all four elements of the medical malpractice, then he may succeed in obtaining compensation for his damages.
 In short, to obtain compensation for medical malpractice in the United States, a victim has to prove all four elements of medical malpractice.
-Read more details and see more here.

 There are two exceptions to this general principle.
 First, if a victim can show that there was a breach of a duty or of a contract by the defendant that caused the victim's injury or disease, then such a duty or contract must have been breached for the claim to be valid.
 Second, if the victim has established a fact or a conclusion from evidence which can be rebutted by the defendant, then such facts and conclusions may be used against the defendant to overcome any defense that existed at the time of the alleged breach.
 It is important to note that the attorney is not required to prove each element of the negligence claim; he is required to establish a likelihood of such a breach.

 The first condition is to show a breach of duty.
 To do this, the plaintiff has to show that the doctor in question failed to act in an obvious and reasonable way.
 This is often referred to as the foreseeability of harm.
 For example, if a patient comes to a doctor with a fever and recommends antibiotics, and the doctor ignores the advice, there may be a case.
 However, if the same patient comes to the doctor and after a period of time delays in getting an appointment is finally seen, is given a prescription for antibiotics and is later given three days of medication, there could be a case.
+Check out and know more about a medical malpractice lawsuit.

 The second condition is one of breach of a contract.
 This is referred to as the commission of malpractice.
 This can occur in many forms, such as failure to treat a severe medical condition, failure to diagnose a disease accurately, or prescribing the wrong treatment for a patient.
 In the states, medical malpractice occurs when a doctor acts in a negligent manner.